keyglee/frontend-interview-template/README.md

 Create a basic todo list frontend app that hits the local backend api we provided.

 - Clone this repository.
-- Spin up the local API by running `docker compose up` within the backend folder
+- Spin up the local API by running `docker compose up` (add `-d` to run in the background) within the backend folder
 - Make sure to run `npm i` within the `todo-demo` folder (if you plan to build off of this).
 Then run `npm run dev` to run the next.js app locally (if you use our template).
 - Make a frontend capable of reading the TODOs as well as creating new TODOs via the API
 - Optionally add functionality to UPDATE and DELETE todo records.